kevin-tong-msft/azure-cli-mcp/README.md

 ## Is it safe to use?

 As the MCP server is driven by an LLM, we would recommend to be careful and validate the commands it generates.
-Then, if you're using a good LLM like GPT-4o, which has excellent training data on Azure, our experience has been very good.
+Then, if you're using a good LLM like Claude 3.7 or GPT-4o, which has excellent training data on Azure, our experience has been very good.

+Please read our [License](LICENSE) which states that "THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND", so you use this MCP server at your own risk.

+## Is it secured, and should I run this on a remote server?

+Short answer: **NO**.

+This MCP server runs `az` commands for you, and could be hacked by an attacker to run any other command.
+The current implementation, as with most MCP servers at the moment, only works with the `stio` transport: it's supposed to run locally on your machine, using your Azure CLI credentials, as you would do by yourself.

+In the future, it's totally possible to have this MCP server support the `http` transport, and an Azure token authentication, so that it could be used remotely by different persons.
+It's a second step, that will be done once the MCP specification and SDK are more stable.

 ## How do I install it?

 This MCP server currently only works with the `stdio` transport, so it should run locally on your machine, using your Azure CLI credentials.
-This isn't a technical limitation, and we should have the `http` transport and OAuth authentication in the future.

 ### Prerequisites